proginoskes/datacap_processing/README.md

 ```

 Once everything is installed, create two terminal instances.
 In one, start the terminal with
 `npm start`.
-Then, in the other terminal, run `npm test:api`.
+Then, in the other terminal, run `npm run test:api`.
 The output is messy, but it shows
 the appropriate behavior for the assignment.

 ## The Database